Legal Forms for Starting & Running a Small Business

 Then check a box to indicate who will be able to sign partnership checks.
 Many partnerships require the signature of only one partner on business checks, but others require two or more.
 If you check the last box, insert the number of partners who must sign.
 In a three-person partnership, for example, you may want to require that checks be signed by two partners.

-The financial institution where you have the account will have a form of its own for you to fill out.
+The financial institution where you have the account will have a form of its own for you to

 13. Agreement to End Partnership

 You don’t need to insert anything here.
 This paragraph makes it clear that the partnership can be ended if all the partners agree.

 Under the laws of most states, if one partner withdraws from the partnership, the partnership will automatically end: The partnership assets will be liquidated, bills will be paid, and the partners will be cashed out.
 Check the first box if this scenario is what you want.

 You can, however, create a different outcome.
 Check the second box if you want to give the remaining partners the chance to keep the partnership alive by buying out the interest of the withdrawing partner.
 The partners will have 30 days to decide whether to continue or end the partnership.
 All remaining partners must agree to continue at that time.
 Technically, if the remaining partners choose to continue, they will form a new partnership with each other, but the business will continue as if there was no change.

 As with a partner’s withdrawal, a partner’s death will end the partnership—unless you agree to another outcome.
 Check the first box if you want the partnership assets to be liquidated and the deceased partner’s share of the assets to be paid to that partner’s estate.